-Ref: Grant No GEF-FSP- 7 ASEAN [add country name]

-Rehabilitation and Sustainable use of Peatland Forests in Southeast Asia - [add country name] Component

-1. Application No. 1 /2010 2.
-Please pay US\$ (USD).

-- 3. This installment is related to the attached programme of work and budget for the period from 1 January 2010 to 31 December 2010 and for the preparation/inception period from [to complete if required only covering eligible expenditure in 2009 after the date of signature of the country agreement] - 4.
-We hereby apply for this withdrawal from the Grant Account, and hereby certify and agree as follows: - (a) The goods and services covered by this application are required and will be used exclusively for the purposes of the Programme described in the Grant sub-Agreement dated [Complete]. - 5.
-Please make payment to the bank account as stated below: [add bank account and details this should be the same as stated in the Bank Account Certification Form to be submitted by each country]
+/ titorit ion.
+Environment Division WITH DRAWAL REQUEST Ref: Grant No GEF-FSP- 7 ASEAN [add country name] Rehabilitation and Sustainable use of Peatland Forests in Southeast Asia - [add country name] Component 1.
+Application No. 1/2010 2.
+Please pay US\$ (USD). period This installment is related to the attached programme of work and budget for the from 1 January 2010 to 31 December 2010 and for the preparation/inception from [to complete if required - only covering eligible expenditure in 2009 after the of signature of the country agreement] 4. and a We hereby apply for this withdrawal from the Grant Account, and hereby certify gree as follows: used e (a) The goods and services covered by this application are required and will be exclusively for the purposes of the Programme described in the Grant sub-

+5. Please make payment to the bank account as stated below:

+[add bank account and details - this should be the same as stated in the Bank Account Certification Form - to be submitted by each country]